microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 #### Remarks

 -   This callback is always called directly by DMF.
-This function is never called directly (nor is it accessible to Clients or other Modules).
+This callback is never called directly (nor is it accessible to Clients or other Modules).
+Modules must never call this callback directly because DMF performs important processing before and after the call to this callback.

 -   Resources released in this callback are generally acquired in the Module's Open callback.